These stuffed mushrooms are the PERFECT appetizer for any party. Fast and easy to make while also being a complete crowd pleaser!!

 - Bake at 450F for about 8-10 minutes or until cheese is melted and golden.

 - Sprinkle with minced parsley and enjoy!

 You could make this dish using these four ingredients and be happy.
 I added a few more in the recipe, like a touch of cream cheese to bring it all together.

 I try not to overfill my caps but worst case scenario, some oozes out.
 I line my baking sheets with parchment paper so there’s no cleanup problems.

 If you’ve tried these stuffed mushroom caps then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!

-A classic appetizer you can whip up in a few minutes.
-These mushroom caps are filled with gruyere, Spanish olives, cream cheese and Worcheshire sauce then topped with a sprinkle of minced parsley.
+These delicious stuffed mushroom caps are filled with gruyere, Spanish olives, onion and Worcestershire sauce then topped with a sprinkle of minced parsley.